 The counterfeit tax refund form pursues one simple goal – to wheedle sensitive information out of victims.
 Aside from details like the person’s full name, date of birth, address and social insurance number, the page will also ask for their mother’s maiden name and credit card data, including the card type, number, expiration date and the CVV2 verification number.
 These details can be enough to pilfer money from their bank account.
 At the end of the day, in pursuit of easy money gullible people can be owned instead of getting the alleged refund.

-In the event you have clicked any links embedded in Canada Revenue Agency scam email, chances are your computer has been furtively compromised by malicious code, such as a DNS hijacker or a piece of Locky/Zepto ransomware.
-The extermination of malicious entities accompanying the CRA scam can be efficiently accomplished with reliable security software.
+The extermination of Canada Revenue Agency fake can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option